-Here is a simple diagram which explains the differences.
+Here is a simple diagram which explains the differences:

 Volunteering relates to prosocial activities you do by choice.
 Unlike Voluntary Work, volunteering is non-contractual – you complete the work as and when you choose to, and are not paid for your efforts.

-Although volunteers do not receive formal pay, host organisations, for example charities advertising vacancies through our Student Volunteering Service are still expected to cover costs for volunteers, like your travel and lunch.
+Although volunteers do not receive formal pay, host organisations, for example charities advertising vacancies through our Student Volunteering Service, are still expected to cover costs for volunteers, like your travel and lunch.

 Different forms of volunteering

-External roles: The Volunteering Service has links with over 300 charities, and through our Engage platform over 700 students found volunteer roles last year.
+External roles: the Volunteering Service has links with over 300 charities, and through our Engage platform over 700 students found volunteer roles last year.
 Roles may often assist charities, but may also serve private sector businesses or public/community initiatives like local schools.

-One-off volunteering: For many students, it is not easy to make a regular commitment as a volunteer.
-In such cases, the university still posts plenty of one-off or short-term events, usually requiring a few hours, or days where you may still contribute and develop.
+One-off volunteering: for many students, it is not easy to make a regular commitment as a volunteer.
+In such cases, the University still posts plenty of one-off or short-term events, usually requiring a few hours or days, where you may still contribute and develop.
 Visit our one-off opportunities.

-Regular volunteering: For some, volunteering with a charity may carry on for a bit longer perhaps a few weeks or months, and on specific weekdays.
+Regular volunteering: for some, volunteering with a charity may carry on for a bit longer, perhaps a few weeks or months, and on specific weekdays.

-Student-led and live projects: If you’ve got your own ideas for a socially beneficial project of some kind, we would love to help you develop this.
+Student-led and live projects: if you’ve got your own ideas for a socially beneficial project of some kind, we would love to help you develop this.
 There are also plenty of shorter-term live projects which will allow you to get involved with existing projects, for example building apps for a local charity.

 Please email [email protected] for support with developing and implementing your volunteering and/or social enterprise project.

-Voluntary work is more formal, contract-based contributions made to a charitable organisation, usually with fixed working hours and responsibilities.
+Voluntary work is a more formal, contract-based contribution made to a charitable organisation, usually with fixed working hours and responsibilities.
 Although voluntary workers do not receive formal pay, host organisations advertising vacancies with the Student Volunteering Service are still expected to cover related costs for volunteers like your travel and lunch.

 Types of voluntary work include:

-Work experience: Roles arranged directly with a for-profit business to gain experience in a specialist subject for example broadcast media.
+Work experience: roles arranged directly with a for-profit business to gain experience in a specialist subject, for example broadcast media.
 These usually allow you to enhance your employability at a later stage when looking for a job.

-The Student Volunteering Service finds vacancies each year from social enterprises, these are businesses whose main aim is to respond to a social problem, for example an eco-friendly bike scheme.
+The Student Volunteering Service finds vacancies each year from social enterprises.
+These are businesses whose main aim is to respond to a social problem, for example an eco-friendly bike scheme.
 Social enterprises offer dynamic experience for students to contribute to your specialist skills, so keep an eye on Engage to see what’s available.